 The luxurious Peninsula Tokyo is near the world-famous Ginza shopping district and across from the Imperial Palace, where the royal family resides.
 Peninsula hallmarks include white-gloved pages and a fleet of Rolls-Royces parked in the driveway.
 Four subway lines are accessible on the lower level of the hotel for those who want to get through traffic faster.
-The 10,000-square-foot ESPA spa at the Peninsula Tokyo instills a sense of place; each treatment begins with a tea ceremony.
+The Peninsula Spa instills a sense of place; each treatment begins with a tea ceremony.
 There's also a sauna and mosaic-tiled steam room as well as a fitness center and indoor pool.

 Tokyo's grande dame, the Imperial Hotel has a lot in common with New York City's Waldorf Astoria.
 It's a vast hub of activity with a majestic lobby, and plenty of staff (although not all are conversant in English).
-Operating for 120 years, it's steeped in tradition.
+Operating for over 125 years, it's steeped in tradition.
 Rooms are luxuriously appointed with soft beds (no futons here!), a sofa, desk, and flatscreen TV.
 Large bathrooms are amenity-rich and include Toto toilets.
 The Imperial features an indoor lap pool on a high floor overlooking the city.
-Our only quibbles: When we visited in August 2010, rooms had wired Internet access, but no wi-fi.
-And the English-language TV selections are limited.
+Our only quibble: The English-language TV selections are limited.
 The hotel is across from Hibaya Park, home of the Imperial Palace, and walking distance to the Ginza.

 Also a five-minute walk from the Ginza, the Conrad Tokyo contains 290 guest rooms that start on the 27th floor of the Tokyo Shiodome Building overlooking Hamarikyu Gardens and Tokyo Bay.
 Opened in 2005, this top Tokyo hotel has installed modern conveniences appreciated by business travelers and vacationers alike.
 Rooms have flatscreen TVs, satellite channels, and wi-fi.
 Three restaurants offer a choice of haute Chinese fare at the Michelin-starred China Blue, modern French in “Gordon Ramsay at Conrad Tokyo,” and Japanese cuisine.
 The latter maintains three different sections devoted to kaiseki, sushi and teppan dining.
 The Conrad also boasts one of the largest spas in the city and an 82-foot-long swimming pool.